-The second way to check that the port plug-in can be seen is by starting rtaoscfg and selecting Help \rightarrow About or Help \rightarrow Version Information drop down menus.
-These will show information about your complete RTA-OS configuration.
+The second way to check that the port plug-in can be seen is by starting rtaoscfg and selecting Help → Information... drop down menu.
+This will show information about your complete RTA-OS installation and license checks that have been performed.